 Still, caring for a vulnerable Saluki puppy is a big responsibility.
 There are some great guides to help you with all aspects of puppy care and training.
 You’ll find them listed on our puppy page.

 There is one special requirement these dogs have that is worth noting.
 When your dog is done running and exercising for the day, she will require a plush, comfortable and well-padded place to rest.

 This is because they’re very lean and spare dogs without much (if any) natural “padding.”
 Saluki dog breeds definitely have much less padding than most other dogs.

 So your Saluki dog will depend on you to provide a soft, cushioned bed.
 They’ll also need blankets and pillows where they can rest comfortably.
 Without access to padded resting spots, the Saluki can easily injure skin, coat, joints, and muscles just by lying down for an extended period of time, such as at bedtime.

 These beauties are also notoriously excellent at escape.

-They are smart and ambitious and likely do not even mean to escape, per se—they are just following their sight and their hunting instincts, which can lead them outside your yard if the area is not escape-proof.
+They are smart and ambitious and likely do not even mean to escape, per se.
+Instead, they are just following their sight and their hunting instincts.
+Unfortunately, these instincts can lead them outside your yard if the area is not escape-proof.

 If there is any little vulnerable area in your backyard area or the field where you are exercising your dog, they will likely find and use it.